dotkaio/pose-tracking-3d/readme.md

 # BundleSDF: Neural 6-DoF Tracking and 3D Reconstruction of Unknown Objects

-This is an implementation of our paper published in CVPR 2023
+This is an implementation of the paper published in 2023

 [[paper](https://arxiv.org/abs/2303.14158)]

 # Abstract
-We present a near real-time method for 6-DoF tracking of an unknown object from a monocular RGBD video sequence, while simultaneously performing neural 3D reconstruction of the object.
-Our method works for arbitrary rigid objects, even when visual texture is largely absent.
-The object is assumed to be segmented in the first frame only.
-No additional information is required, and no assumption is made about the interaction agent.
-Key to our method is a Neural Object Field that is learned concurrently with a pose graph optimization process in order to robustly accumulate information into a consistent 3D representation capturing both geometry and appearance.
-A dynamic pool of posed memory frames is automatically maintained to facilitate communication between these threads.
-Our approach handles challenging sequences with large pose changes, partial and full occlusion, untextured surfaces, and specular highlights.
-We show results on HO3D, YCBInEOAT, and BEHAVE datasets, demonstrating that our method significantly outperforms existing approaches.
+I developed a method that tracks an unknown object in real-time using a monocular RGBD video sequence, while also reconstructing the object in 3D using neural networks.
+This method can handle any rigid object, even if the visual texture is sparse.
+The object is assumed to be segmented in the first frame.
+No extra information is needed, and I don’t assume anything about the agent interacting with the object.
+The key to this method is a Neural Object Field, which is learned alongside a pose graph optimization process.
+This helps gather information consistently into a 3D representation that includes both the object’s shape and its appearance.
+Additionally keeping a dynamic pool of posed memory frames to help these threads communicate.
+This method is great for tricky sequences with big pose changes, partial and full occlusion, surfaces without texture, and specular highlights.
+I’ve tested this method on the HO3D, YCBInEOAT, and BEHAVE datasets, and it shows that it’s much better than the current methods.

 <img src="./media/problem_setup_c.gif" width="80%">